arjunkmoorthy1/24Spr_AMoorthy_healthai/Sample_Capstone/proposal_submit/000/proposal_000.md

             We want to extrapolate the Region of Interest of the individual patient images using the biopsy coordinates and segment the necessary images that contain regions where biopsies occurred.
-From there, I would like to feed those segmented images into various different image classifications models to identify which produces the most optimal prediction accuracies on a split training and testing dataset.
-Such focus on the relevant regions of the image will allow the model to concentrate on the ROIs and therefore perform better.
+From there, I would like to feed those segmented images into various different image classifications models to identify which produces the most optimal prediction accuracies on a split training/testing/validation dataset.
+Furthermore, with the limited amounts of imaging, I hope to use techniques such as k-fold cross validation to maximize the performance of the model, but limit overfitting problems.
+Focus on the relevant regions of the image will allow the model to concentrate on the ROIs and therefore perform better.

+            In addition, such segmentation can also occur through the overlay of biospy files that are provided along with the dataset.
+            I will be working with 3D Slicer and in python to either automate the region of interest using the biopsy tracked coordinates, or through the biospy overlay files with 3D Slicer + Python code.

 ## 3 Rationale: